 Review & Revise

-After writing a poetry book, you want to review and revise your book to be sure it meets with your expected outcomes.
+After writing a poetry book, you want to leave it for a day or two then come back to review and revise your book to be sure it meets with your expected outcomes.

 Normally, you don’t necessarily have to be the primary editor of your work.
 You can hire others to do that for you